-As you may know, there is widespread recognition that the conditions of their work places them in a position where they often fall victim to exploitation and abuse.
+As you may know, there is widespread recognition that the conditions of our work place us in positions where we often fall victim to exploitation and abuse.

-There have been many studies that show their vulnerability to exploitation is made worse by conditions attached to their immigration status.
-They are admitted on visas that only permit periods of work for 6 months with no right to have this renewed.
-Those who flee abuse find it impossible to find safe and decent re-employment with only months or weeks remaining on their visa.
-Many escape without possession of their passport so have no proof of their right to remain or right to work.
-They are then subject to the UK's hostile environment and at risk of further abuse by those looking to exploit their insecure status.
+There have been many studies that show our vulnerability to exploitation is made worse by conditions attached to our immigration status.
+Migrant domestic workers are admitted on visas that only permit periods of work for 6 months with no right to have this renewed.
+Workers who flee abuse find it impossible to find safe and decent re-employment with only months or weeks remaining on our visa.
+Many of us escape without possession of our passport so we have no proof of our right to remain or right to work.
+We are then subject to the UK's hostile environment and at risk of further abuse by those looking to exploit our insecure status.

-Up until 2012 a remedy to this situation was available in the form of a MDW visa which permitted extensions of stay beyond 6 months and the right to change employers if the conditions of work were unacceptable to the worker.
-The period since 2012 has seen a resurgence of abuse and exploitation in this sector.
+Up until 2012 a remedy to this situation was available in the form of a MDW visa which permitted extensions of stay beyond 6 months and the right to change employers if the conditions of work were unacceptable.
+The period since 2012 has seen a resurgence of abuse and exploitation in our sector as employers know they can act with impunity.

 In February 2021 a parliamentary petition closed with over 12,000 public signatures supporting the reinstatement of the visa regime in place prior to 2012.
 In response, the government said they do not intend for any worker to be subjected to forced labour or abuse or become undocumented and said a dedicated process exists for victims of modern slavery via the National Referral Mechanism (NRM).
-This response fails to address the need to prevent abuse from escalating to such severe forms of ill-treatment and does nothing to protect those workers who have experienced abuse but fail to meet the threshold for a referral to the NRM.
+This response fails to address the need to prevent abuse from escalating to such severe forms of ill-treatment and does nothing to protect us workers who have experienced abuse but fail to meet the threshold for a referral to the NRM.
 Furthermore, workers who enter the NRM after their visa has expired are denied the right to work for the years it takes for the NRM to process their claim to be a victim.
-During that time, they are forced into destitution and in some cases enter into exploitative work in order to provide for themselves and their families.
-This 'dedicated process' set up by the government to support victims who enter the UK as domestic workers fails to acknowledge the role played by government in making workers vulnerable to abuse without the right to renew their visa.
+During that time, we are forced into destitution and in some cases enter into exploitative work in order to provide for ourselves and our families.
+This 'dedicated process' set up by the government to support victims who enter the UK as domestic workers fails to acknowledge the role played by government in making workers vulnerable to abuse without the right to renew our visa.